wiltark/wiltark/README.md

 ### bonjour 👋
-je développeur chez aoijs et kasycorp
+je développeur chez AkaruiDevelopment et Kasycorp / I'm a developer at AkaruiDevelopment and Kasycorp
 <!--
 **wiltark/wiltark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.